algorithmacademy/AlgoAcademy/README.md

 After end-to-end mock interviews it appeared one fundamental issue was their comfort working the basic data structures (Linked Lists, Arrays, Stacks, Trees, Graphs, etc).
 During interviews they would spend a lot of time recalling and working out how to traverse a LinkedList rather than spending time reversing it, and so on.
-Many of the algorithm/toy-problem style questions assume one is familiar with the data structures, to begin with.
-And this seems to be true of the vast majority of people I worked with and continue to work with.
+And this seems to be true of the vast majority of people I worked with and continue to work with.Many of the algorithm/toy-problem style questions assume one is familiar with the data structures, to begin with.

 I started http://algoacad.me as a way to personally mentor people one-on-one through the interview process and http://bootcamped.com to mentor groups.
 The process is the same, and the material is